nmorey/git-topic-branches/README.md

 It allows developer to create topic branches targeting an upstream branch, keep them up to date, check and validate them, and then submitting them to mailing lists.

+# Command summary

+**branch-check**: runs git cmd-check on all the topic-branch commits **branch-valid**: runs git cmd-check and git-cmd-build on all the topic-branch commits **branch-submit**: submit the patch series of a topic branch to an Imap folder **branches-autorebase**: Rebase ALL development branches against their upstream counterpart

 # Configuration

 A little configuration is needed first.
 Everything is done using git config